 - 9.1 The main costs for the Council in terms of the management of its housing stock include: - The Housing Management Team costs; predominantly operational including tenancy, housing repairs and maintenance costs and capital investment in stock (decent homes and other improvements). - Percentage recharges to the HRA for those staff and services that work, or are paid for within the General Fund, where part or all of their function is allocated to the HRA. - The insurance costs associated with the housing stock. - The cost of the grounds maintenance services provided by the Council on the HRA housing estate. - 9.2 The HRA also includes the revenue costs for the day-to-day responsive repairs carried out on the Council's housing stock.
 These costs include dealing with repairs, work to bring void properties up to the necessary re-let standard and the costs of the cyclical programme.
-The cost of these works is defined as revenue expenditure.
+The cost of these R&M works is defined as revenue expenditure.
 An effective and efficient responsive repairs service has a significant impact on overall tenant satisfaction and is a priority of this plan.
-The current outsourced contract is due to expire in March 2025 and the housing team are currently undertaking an options appraisal to determine how to deliver this important customer facing service over the next 7-10 years. - 9.3 In addition to this revenue expenditure, the Council also has a programme of capital expenditure to maintain and upgrade the condition of its housing stock on a planned works programme basis.
-This capital expenditure also includes the costs of carbon reduction measures in line with the Housing Carbon Reduction Approach 2023-2028. - 9.4 HRA new build and acquisition programmes are also funded from capital expenditure.
+The current outsourced contract is due to expire in April 2025 and the housing team are undertaking an options appraisal to determine how to deliver this important customer facing service over the next 10 years.
+The figures in the BP are based on current cost subject to inflation and equate to approx. £42M for the next 10 years. - 9.3 In addition to this revenue expenditure, the Council also has a programme of capital expenditure to maintain and upgrade the condition of its housing stock on a planned works programme basis.
+This capital expenditure also includes the costs of carbon reduction measures in line with the Housing Carbon Reduction Approach 2023-2028.

+9.4 HRA new build and acquisition programmes are also funded from capital expenditure.
 Details of the Council's capital spending plans for the HRA are set out in capital programme as included in appendix 1B.